General Retreat Information

 There is electricity in all the houses on the property (Eskom permitting!).
 Our 3-pins plugs are round so you may need an international adaptor if your appliances have square plugs or the European 2-pin round types.

 For Buddhist dharma retreats and some other workshops, dana (a donation) will be accepted by the retreat leaders in appreciation of their teachings.
 These teachers do not get paid from retreat fees, and often do not have any other source of income.
 The amount to offer to depends on one’s personal financial situation and the benefit one gets from the teachings.
 Dana boxes will be put out towards the end of the retreat.

 For other retreats and weekend events, an additional facilitator fee will be included in the cost of the retreat.

-In order to support environmental sustainability at the Centre, TRC charges a voluntary Environmental Levy.
+In order to support environmental sustainability at the Centre, TRC asks a voluntary Environmental Levy.
 This is based on the distance people travel to the Centre and their mode of transport.
 This money is used for environmental projects at the centre.

 - Local car travel: R60 per person.